Computing and Using Minimal Polynomials: Uses of Minimal Polynomials

 Can we make this into a proper deterministic algorithm when~$K$ is infinite?
 The following remark answers this question.

-\begin{remark} If $K$ is infinite, we can substitute the \textit{Second Loop} with a check that in the ring $P/I$ there are only trivial idempotents.
-How to do this is explained in~Section~5.1.B of~\cite{KR3}.
-Although using that method would give us a deterministic algorithm, it is computationally very expensive. \end{remark}
+\begin{remark} If $K$ is infinite, we can substitute the \textit{Second Loop} with a check that in the special family of linear forms described in Lemma 2.1 in~\citet{Rou} there is one whose minimal polynomial has degree~$d$.
+In this way the algorithm becomes deterministic, however the coefficients of the linear forms tend to become large and the computation more expensive. \end{remark}

-\begin{remark} Since the computation of the Frobenius space in step IsMaximal-4.1 might be costly, one could be tempted to first try a few random linear forms (as in the \textit{Second Loop}).
+\begin{remark} Since the computation of the Frobenius space in step \textsc{IsMaximal}-4.1 might be costly, one could be tempted to first try a few random linear forms (as in the \textit{Second Loop}).
 However, our experiments show that computing the minimal polynomial for a random linear form has a computational cost very similar to that for the Frobenius space, while potentially furnishing less information.
-In summary, there is no benefit from inserting such a ``heuristic step'' just before IsMaximal-4.1. \end{remark}
+In summary, there is no benefit from inserting such a ``heuristic step'' just before \textsc{IsMaximal}-4.1. \end{remark}